22wh1a1263/portfolio-tracker/README.md

 Now you can access the application in your browser.

 ## Assumptions
-The application assumes basic knowledge of stock portfolios.
+-The application assumes basic knowledge of stock portfolios.
-You have MongoDB running locally on your machine or have connected to a cloud MongoDB service.
+-You have MongoDB running locally on your machine or have connected to a cloud MongoDB service.
 ## Limitations
-No user authentication is implemented.
+-No user authentication is implemented.
-Limited stock market API data for portfolio tracking.
+-Limited stock market API data for portfolio tracking.